kvizdos/kvizdos.github.io/posts/How-to-fix-Docker-BuildX-lfstack-push-Error.md

 ## Why does this issue happen?

 This issue occurs because the image you imported using a `FROM` does not have the correct platform set.
+Therefor, any dependencies that get installed will be installed under an incorrect architecture.
 It's really weird that Docker doesn't do this for you, but the fix is easy.

 ## Fixing fatal error: lfstack.push is simple.